-Once your treatment period is over, you should be feeling much better and able gradually to take up your normal life activities again.
-In some countries and some cases, maintenance treatment, e.g. a low dose of thalidomide, is given over a long period with the aim of making the period of remission last as long as possible.
-In other instances a consolidation treatment can be given for a short time after the end of the main therapy to obtain the maximum benefit.
-Both of these options may be beneficial, but there is still not enough evidence and not everyone will benefit from them.
+Once your treatment period is over, you may feel better and able to gradually resume your normal life activities again.
+In some countries, and in some cases, maintenance treatment, e.g., a low dose of lenalidomide or thalidomide, is given over a long period, with the aim of making the period of remission last for as long as possible.
+In other instances, a consolidation treatment can be given for a short time after the end of the main therapy to obtain the maximum benefit.
+Both options may be beneficial, but may not necessarily be available in your country, nor recommended by your haematologist given your specific circumstances.

-If you have not responded to your treatment as well as anticipated, or if the myeloma stops responding in a relatively short time, this is known as refractory myeloma.
-It can be very disappointing, but it does not mean that you will not respond to a second-line course, usually of a different treatment.
+Your myeloma may become resistance to treatment, or you may not respond to treatment at all.
+This is known as refractory myeloma.

+This can be disappointing, but it does not mean that you will not respond to a second-line course, usually of a different treatment.
 An indication that a treatment has not been successful is a return or increase of symptoms, including bone pain and lack of energy.
 The relapse will be confirmed by tests; principally a rising level of paraprotein in your blood.
-The second-line treatment will usually include a steroid and either bortezomib (Velcade) or lenalidomide (Revlimid).
-Try to keep positive, as a repeat or different treatment will often return the myeloma to a stable phase and there are many treatment options to be tried.
+Continue to talk to family members, friends and health care professionals about how you are feeling.
+Stay informed about future treatments and the possible options for the future.
+It is OK to feel sad and upset.
+Tell your health care team who have experience supporting patients and family members in similar situations.